DAT156 Work placement, ICT

 - Present the work performed during the practice, both written and oral

-- Adapt to applicable rules and regulations within the company.
+- Adapt to applicable rules and regulations within the company

 - Reflect on their own knowledge and learning, and reflect on their role in collaboration with others

-Individual deployment in the company.
+Individual work placement in a company.

 Compulsory learning activities

 Exam in two parts:

 - A status report half way through the work placement

 - A minimum of 216 working hours attested by the contact person in the company

 2) Oral examination based on a presentation of the final report.